 During the flight, staying well-hydrated and avoiding alcohol will minimize some of the symptoms.
 Upon arrival at the destination, minimizing napping on the first day and eating meals at typical meal times in the new time zone will help.
 Probably the most important factor to resetting your body clock is obtaining appropriately timed bright light exposure (sunlight is best).

 If traveling eastward, then early day light exposure is best.
-If traveling westward, exposure to sunlight late in the day will help to lengthen your internal clock to match that of the new time zone.
-However, if you are crossing a large number of time zones (i.e more than 7 or 8), the timing of light exposure can become complicated and it is best to seek the advice of a Sleep Specialist before traveling.
+If traveling westward, exposure to sunlight late in the day will help to strech your internal clock to more closely align it with that of the new time zone.
+However, if you are traveling across a large number of time zones (i.e more than 7 or 8), the timing of light exposure can become complicated and it is best to seek the advice of a Sleep Specialist before traveling.

 Medications to ease the symptoms of jet lag have been recommended in some cases.

-Melatonin - Melatonin, a hormone produced by the brain in response to darkness, helps to promote sleep.
-It is the most studied medication for the treatment of jet lag when traveling in an eastward direction.
+Melatonin – Melatonin, a hormone produced by the brain in response to darkness, helps to promote sleep.
+It is the best studied medication for the treatment of jet lag when traveling in an eastward direction.
 Taking 5 mg in the late afternoon, usually starting the day before or the day of travel, and then continuing this for a few days after arrival, seems to help reduce the symptoms associated with jet lag.
-Appropriately timing the medication for westward travel is more complicated and you should seek advice from a Sleep Specialist before pursing this.
+Appropriately timing the medication for westward travel is more complicated and one should seek advice from a Sleep Specialist before pursing this.
 This drug is available as an over the counter dietary supplement and therefore is not regulated by the FDA.
-If considering melatonin, the consumer should look for a reliable source from which to purchase it.
+If one considering taking melatonin, the consumer should look for a reliable and quality-tested source from which to purchase it.

-Ramelteon - A melatonin-like medication, ramelteon (brand name: Rozerem) has been recently approved for management of insomnia.
-This medication, similar to melatonin, may be of benefit in the treatment of jet lag, though it has not studied in this situation yet.
-Ramelteon requires a prescription from a physician.
-It has no reported abuse potential and is not habit forming.
+Melatonin-like Medications– Two melatonin-like medications, ramelteon (brand name: Rozerem) and taimelteon (brand name: Hetlioz) have been FDA approved for management of insomnia (ramelteon) and irregular sleep-wake schedules (taimelteon).
+These medications, similar to melatonin, may be of benefit in the treatment of jet lag, though have not been well studied in this situation yet.
+Both medications require a prescription from a physician.
+They have no reported abuse potential and are not habit forming.